Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Satellite-Based QST

 Moreover, each panel shows average fidelity as a function of zenith angle $\zeta$.
 At a larger $\zeta$, the optical path through the turbulent atmosphere is longer, producing larger extinction and stronger turbulence effects.
 Those effects reduce the detected photon rate and increase fluctuation-driven reconstruction errors, so fidelity degrades with increasing zenith angle for each curve.

 The photon numbers used for the smaller apertures ($100$k–$1$M for $D=25/50$ cm) and for the larger apertures ($10$k–$200$k for $D=75/100$ cm) were chosen to illustrate the trade-off: a larger aperture can achieve the same fidelity with fewer photons.
 Fewer photons correspond to shorter signal durations since the average photon number is proportional to pulse duration under constant source brightness.
 As we know, shorter durations reduce exposure to slow, random atmospheric fluctuations during the measurement window and therefore can give better effective fidelity for the same nominal SNR when turbulence has significant low-frequency components.
-In practice, this means that for LEO downlinks one can shorten tomography runs by increasing aperture, with minimal fidelity loss.
+In practice, this means that for LEO downlinks, a larger receiver aperture allows one to achieve the same reconstruction fidelity with shorter acquisition times, thereby reducing the sensitivity of the tomography procedure to slow temporal fluctuations of the atmospheric channel.

 Note that for typical LEO link losses (those presented in Fig.~\ref{fig:LEO_losses}(a)), tomography is feasible with modest photon budgets if the receiver aperture is $75–100$ cm, and even $25–50$ cm apertures can produce acceptable reconstructions provided the transmitted photon number is increased.
 The validity of these results is restricted to the set of system parameters listed in Table~\ref{tab1}, which were used to generate the simulated photon loss curves.